 PUTTING THE IDEAS TO USE

-Obviously, getting mission clarity and translating it into all parts of your organization won’t happen overnight.
+Obviously, getting mission and core values clarity and translating it into all parts of your organization won’t happen overnight.
 However, you’ll find that the more you review processes/ ideas like the ones above, the clearer things become.
 Give it a shot, read up more in our online summaries (via the links above) or check out the books/full summaries in our store, or get on our monthly/annual subscriptions to get access to all our titles!